publishpress/PublishPress-Planner/src/readme.txt

 Currently, the most important user of user groups is [Email Notifications](http://pressshack.com/publishpress/docs/notifications/), but we intend to expand the capabilities of user groups in future PublishPress releases.

 * [Click here for more on PublishPress User Groups](https://pressshack.com/publishpress/docs/user-groups/)

-= MORE PUBLISHPRESS PRO ADD-ONS COMING SOON =

-[Check out the PublishPress Everything Club](https://pressshack.com/addons/publishpress-club/) for access to all the add-ons we’ll release in the next year!
-Here are the add-ons we have available now:

-* **Content Checklist** – This is a pre-publishing checklist that allows WordPress teams to specify tasks that must be completed before posts and pages are published.
-* **WooCommerce Checklist** – This is a pre-publishing checklist that allows WordPress teams to specify tasks that must be completed before products are published.
-* **Slack Integration** – This add-on integrates PublishPress with Slack, so you can get comment and status change notifications directly inside Slack.
-* **Permissions** – This add-on allows you to control which users can complete certain tasks, such as publishing content and editing metadata.
-* **Multiple Authors** – This add-on allows you to assign multiple authors to one content item, and easily displayuu their information.

-Here are some of the add-ons we plan to release:

-* **Zapier support for PublishPress** – This add-on will integrate PublishPress with Zapier, so you can send comment and status changes notifications directly to Zapier.
-* **Multi-site and Multiple support for PublishPress** – This add-on will enable PublishPress to support multiple WordPress sites.
-Write on one site, but publish to many sites.
-* **Revision Management for PublishPress** – Coming soon, this add-on allows users to submit changes to published content.
-These revisions can be scheduled and / or approved.
-* **Notifications for PublishPress** – Coming soon, this add-on add support for better notifications.
-Keep up-to-date with all the content changes on your site.

 = IMPORTING FROM EDITFLOW =